Viralprk/liftoff-assignments/P2-Project_Outline/README.md

 # Project Outline
-Premium Home Decor.
-Find Great premium Home Furninshing Products Online.
-Buy online to give great look to your home.
-This Application provide shopping experience to user, to buy home furninshing products.
-Users can Add and Remove products to/from their cart.Checout page automatical calculate the total of items in cart.User can sign up and authenticated on sign in page.
-Administrator also authenticated using his/her credential and manage products.
-Also contact us and policy page for this website.

-## Assignment Description
-Users can Add and Remove products to/from their cart.Checout page automatical calculate the total of items in cart.User can sign up and authenticated on sign in page.
-Administrator also authenticated using his/her credential and manage products.
-Also contact us and policy page for this website.

-## Submission Instructions

 ### Overview
+My project will be an Ecommerce Website where user find Great premium Home Furninshing Products Online.
 This Application provide shopping experience to user, to buy home furninshing products.
-Users can Add and Remove products to/from their cart.Checout page automatical calculate the total of items in cart.User can sign up and authenticated on sign in page.
+Users can Add and Remove products to/from their cart.Checkout page automatical calculate the total of items in cart.User can sign up and authenticated on sign in page.
 Administrator also authenticated using his/her credential and manage products.
 Also contact us and policy page for this website.

 ### Features